hpssjellis/magenta-music-layer-research/README.md

 June 27, 2016

-Checkout midi files and mp3 files in the all-outputs folder.
-When everything is done every tramining run should end up in the named folders if you would like to try your own primer files.
+When everything is done every training run should end up in the named folders so that you can setup my training run with your own primer.mid file.
+Those folders should also include the .mid file output as well as a converted output to .mp3

-The All-inputs folder has the 2 midi file inputs and the fur-elise file primer
+The All-inputs folder has the 2 midi file inputs (a-few-of-my-favorite-things.mid and god-rest-ye-merry-gentlemen.mid) and fur-elise.mid as the primer.mid file

+Please make Pule Requests with the same folder labelling scheme

+midi2.LAYERS.TRAINING

+Obviously we are going to do runs with more than two midi files but I needed to make things simple to look for patterns.